Introduction To Data Analytics Interview Questions and Answer

 - Single Imputation: Single imputation denotes that the missing value is replaced by a value.
 In this method, the sample size is retrieved.

-- Hot-deck imputation: A missing value is imputed from a randomly selected similar record by using punch card
+- Hot-deck imputation: A missing value is imputed from a randomly selected similar record by using a punch card

-- Regression imputation: It involves replacing missing value with the predicted values of a certain value depending on other variables.
+- Regression imputation: It involves replacing the missing value with the predicted values of a certain value depending on other variables.

 - Multiple Imputation: Unlike single imputation, multiple imputations estimates the values multiple times

 Although single imputation is widely used, it does not reflect the uncertainty created by missing data at random.
-So, multiple imputations are more favorable than single imputation in case of data missing at random.
+So, multiple imputations are more favorable than single imputations in case of data missing at random.

 This has been a comprehensive guide to the Data Analytics Interview Questions and answers so that the candidate can crackdown these Data Analytics Interview Questions easily.
 You may also look at the following articles to learn more –